Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Generation results

 First note that we can always assume that $\omega = 0$ by a suitable rescaling.
-We first prove the result for $\omega = 0$ and $M = 1$.
-We follow the lines of the proof of the Hille-Yosida theorem, theorem II.3.5, in Engel and Nagel \cite{EN00} for Banach spaces.
+We start by proving the result for $\omega = 0$ and $M = 1$.
+We follow the lines of the proof of the Hille-Yosida theorem for Banach spaces in Engel and Nagel \cite[Theorem II.3.5]{EN00}.

 Define for every $n \in \bN\setminus\{0\}$ the Yosida approximants